hermangroup/docs/wallets/dashcore/interface.rst

   This is simply your available and pending funds added together.

-The lower area shows the status of PrivateSend and allows you to mix your funds using the Dash Masternode Network.
+The lower area shows the status of PrivateSend and allows you to mix your funds using the Historia Masternode Network.

 The right part of the screen shows your recent transactions.
 These are identified by icons as follows: